Nik Makino: Further collaborations and THE ALBUM IS DONE (2024present)

-Makino's second charting song was another Flow G collaboration, "We Made It", which peaked at No. 7 in February 2024.
-Its music video included futuristic cityscapes of Manila.
-Filipino actor Miguel Tanfelix participated in a popular TikTok challenge set to the song which followed dance moves by Filipino choreographer Jay Joseph.
-Makino's second single for the year, "Sobrang Solid" (Filipino: Super Solid), was a collaboration with producer NexxFriday.
+In January 2024, Makino and Flow G released the song "We Made It" alongside a music video that featured futuristic cityscapes of Manila.
+It became Makino's second song to chart on Billboard Philippines Songs, peaking at No. 7 in February 2024.
+Actor Miguel Tanfelix participated in a popular TikTok challenge set to the song which followed dance moves by choreographer Jay Joseph.
+Makino's second single for the year, "Sobrang Solid" (Super Solid), was a collaboration with producer NexxFriday.
+For Coke Studio, Makino and the boy band Alamat released their collaborative track "Ngayong Gabi" (Tonight) and performed at the Ultimate Fandom Concert in Manila's MOA Arena on September 5.
+Makino also collaborated with fellow Filipino rapper Shao Lin on the five-track META MIXTAPE (2024).